XYOracleNetwork-v1/sdk-objectmodel-swift/README.md

 ### Schema
-The XyoSchema struct is an object used to contain information about how a certain object is encoded.
+The XyoObjectSchema struct is an object used to contain information about how a certain object is encoded.
 A schema is broken down into two bytes, the encoding catalogue and the id.
 The encoding catalogue includes how large the size is, if it is iterable, if it is a typed iterable, and its id.
 The id is simply the id of the schema.

 #### Creating a Schema
 You can create a schema from an encoding catalogue and an id, from config pramaters, or from bytes.